szaramewa/http_snake/README.md

-# A blazingly (🔥) fast (🚀) Rust http snake game server.
+# A<!--  blazingly (🔥) fast (🚀) --> Rust http snake game server.

 # Overview

 Server creates 2 endpoints:
 - **GET** [/snake](http:localhost:3721/snake) which returns game board
-- **POST** [/snake/{direction}] which puts direction in a buffer, from which next snake direction will be chosen randomly.
+- **POST** /snake/{direction} which puts direction in a buffer, from which next snake direction will be chosen randomly.
 Direction can be one of [/up, /down, /left or /right].
 In case of direction being opposite to the current one (e.g. left and right), server will return error response.

 Game is updated every second by default.
+There is one fruit on board, if snake eats it, it will grow by one unit.
+When snakes head moves on a tile already occupied by it, game will restart itself.

 ## 0. Prerequisites